awsdocs/aws-snowball-developer-guide/doc_source/jobs.md

 ## Job Details<a name="jobdetails"></a>

+Before creating a job, ensure the [prerequisites](whatisedge.md#snowball-prereqs) are met\.
 Each job is defined by the details that you specify when it's created\.
 The following table describes all the details of a job\.

 ****